Description And Comments

-Refurbished in 2009, Space Mountain got larger ride vehicles, new lighting and effects, an improved sound system, and a completely redesigned queuing area with interactive games to help pass the time in line.
-The track was replaced as well but retains the same paths as the old.
-Then in 2010, a soundtrack was added to the ride that accented high-octane music with sounds of speeding rocket ships and other intergalactic occurrences.
-It is difficult to know if it's just because of hearing asteroids whiz past your vehicle, but we think the new ride is slightly faster than it was.
-Roller coaster aficionados will tell you (correctly) that Space Mountain is a designer version of The Wild Mouse, a midway ride that's been around for at least 50 years.
-There are no long drops or swooping hills as there are on a traditional roller coaster--only quick, unexpected turns and small drops.
-Disney's contribution essentially was to add a space theme to The Wild Mouse and put it in the dark.
-And this does indeed make the mouse seem wilder.
+As a headliner attraction, Space Mountain goes through regular refurbishments to add effects and maintain ride quality.
+Past improvements include new lighting and effects, an improved sound system and soundtrack, and interactive games in the queue to help pass the time in line.
+Roller-coaster aficionados will tell you (correctly) that Space Mountain is a designer version of the Wild Mouse, a midway ride that’s been around for almost 60 years.
+There are no long drops or swooping hills as there are on a traditional roller coaster—only quick, unexpected turns and small drops.
+Disney’s contribution essentially was to add a space theme to the Wild Mouse and put it in the dark.
+And this does indeed make the Mouse seem wilder.

 They should require you to wear a neck brace on Space Mountain.
 That ride is painful.